 - Must have a current LPN/LVN or RN license

-- Must have completed the WOCN Society’s WTA Program, under the direction of an approved WOCNCB nurse and hold a WTA Program certificate of completion.
+- Must have completed the WOCN Society’s WTA Program within the past five (5) years, under the direction of an approved WOCNCB nurse and hold a current WTA Program certificate of completion.
 Click here for course information.

 - Accumulate 16 clinical hours under the direct supervision of an expert in wound care, for example: Physician, Nurse Practitioner, Physician Assistant, or an RN or APRN certified in wounds through WOCNCB®.
 The expert MUST HAVE experience relevant to wound care.
 Click here to download the Verification Form for clinical hours.

 Upon successful passing of the WOCNCB certification exam, the certified WTA nurse will be able to use the WTA-C credentials.